 Purpose and Mission of the GBHCW

-The Georgia Board of Health Care Workforce (GBHCW) strives to identify the health care workforce needs of Georgia communities and to meet those needs through the support and development of medical education programs.
+The Georgia Board of Health Care Workforce (GBHCW) strives to identify the physician, physician assistant, advanced practice registered nurse, and dentist workforce needs of Georgia communities and to meet those needs through the support and development of medical education programs.

 The GBHCW works to see Georgia communities, especially in medically underserved areas, have improved access to needed physicians and other health care practitioners, thereby enhancing the health and wellbeing of Georgia's citizens.

 The Board meets quarterly to address the challenges presented above.
 Although meeting times and location may vary, the majority of meetings are held at the Board’s office in Atlanta.
 Agendas, minutes, and additional meeting information can be found on the Board’s website.